What is United Through Reading?

 How does the United Through Reading program work?

-- The service member reads a book while being video recorded and sends the video and book home to the child.
+- The service member reads a book while being video recorded at one of our Story Stations or on our Free App and sends the video and book home to the child.

-- The child at home watches the video and follows along with the book, if available.
+- The child at home watches the video and follows along with the book.

 - While the child watches the video, the caregiver captures the child’s reaction in an e-mail, photo, or video and sends it back to the service member.